noaner/edurange-server/README.md

 bundle install
 ```

+3. Ask a current developer to get a the right configuration to place in config/settings.local.yml
+4. Contact the project aws administrator to get the credentials to place in your ENV variables.

-Now you should be all ready to go!
+Now you should be all ready to start your server and create some users.

+5.
 ## Development
 Once you've got the development environment put together the dev server can be started.
 If this is your first time running the edurange you'll probably have to run a database migration by saying: